Introduction to Pico Island

 Public Transport

-Public buses operate between major towns, but schedules can be limited, especially on weekends, so plan accordingly.
+Public buses connect major towns, though schedules can be limited, especially on weekends.

 Exploring Pico Island’s Highlights